MagnumOpuses/jobtechdev.se/content/en/docs/projects/taxonomyviewer/_index.md

 ---
-title: "Taxonomy Viewer"
+title: "JobTech Atlas"
-menuTitle: "Taxonomy Viewer "
+menuTitle: "JobTech Atlas "
 weight: 7
 description: "A site where you can browse JobTech Taxonomy data."